Ground-breaking conference returns to tackle games education and recruitment during Covid and Brexit.

-- Discover inspirational examples of industry and educators working together
+- Hear how industry and educators are working together in these challenging days

-- Explore the talent pathways between school, college and university into studios
+- Explore talent pathways from school, college and university into studios

-Influential games course leaders from further and higher education, leaders from prominent studios and technology companies, recruiters, 3rd sector organisations and students will continue last year’s animated debate about how the games industry and games educators are tackling Covid-19 and the significant changes due to Brexit.
+Influential games course leaders from further and higher education, leaders from prominent studios and technology companies, recruiters, 3rd sector organisations and students will start an emergency debate about how the games industry and games educators are tackling Covid-19 and the significant changes due to Brexit.

 Head of Learn Content Production, Unity

 The Summit will feature talks and panels by nearly 40 speakers from Staffordshire University, Aardvark Swift, Portsmouth University, Sumo Digital, Bournemouth University, Digital Schoolhouse, GameDragons, Birmingham City University, Ukie, the BGI, Leeds Trinity College, AIM Qualifications and Assessment Group, Rare, Priestley College, TT Games, NextGen Skills Academy, London College of Communications, Women in Games, Playground Games, TIGA, Sunderland University, Ubisoft and Falmouth University.